xrei/vue-ssr/README.md

 $ npm run dev
 ```

-If port 7070 is already in use on your machine you must change the port number in `variables.env`.
+If port 7070 is already in use on your machine you must change the port number in `.env`.
 Otherwise `npm run dev` will fail.

 ### TODO